gooddata/gooddata-python-sdk/.openapi-generator/README.md

 ### OpenAPI generator configuration and customizations
-This directory contains configuration to generate OpenAPI clients together with custom templates for part of generated code.
+This directory contains configuration to generate OpenAPI client together with custom templates for part of generated code.
 Layout:
 - configs - configuration files
-- custom_templates - custom_templates directory used for all generated clients
+- custom_templates - custom_templates directory used for client

-Clients are created using [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator).
+Client is created using [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator).
 Python language was marked as STABLE recently by [PR](https://github.com/OpenAPITools/openapi-generator/pull/11270).